kanata-05/language-converter/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to contribute to this project.
+Please read the [CONTRIBUTING.md](./Legal Bullshit/CONTRIBUTING.md) file for details on how to contribute to this project

-## Code of Conduct

-Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) to foster an inclusive and respectful community.

 ## License

-This project is licensed under the [CC-BY 3.0 License](./LICENSE).
+This project is licensed under the [CC-BY 3.0 License](./Legal Bullshit/LICENSE).

 ## Contact